fredojbg/deno-forum/CODE_OF_CONDUCT.md

 Portions of text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.

-Retrieved on November 22, 2016 from http://citizencodeofconduct.org/
+Retrieved on May 25, 2020 from http://citizencodeofconduct.org/